msaps/Pleji/README.md

 ### Prototype
 This repository contains the prototype iOS client.
 The code is in no way production ready, and there are some not so nice parts.

 Simple clone, build and run the workspace.
-Built for iOS 9.
+Written in Swift, built for iOS 9.

 ### Team
 Gary Butcher, Tengiz Meskhi, Merrick Sapsford